Richard Burr: Health policy

 Burr voted against the Affordable Care Act (ACA) in December 2009, and against the Health Care and Education Reconciliation Act of 2010.
 In 2014, Burr and Senator Orrin Hatch sponsored the Patient Choice, Affordability, Responsibility and Empowerment Act, which would have repealed and replaced the ACA.
 In 2017, Burr voted for the Republican legislation to replace major parts of the ACA; the legislation failed in the Senate on a 50-49 vote.

 In 2012, Burr co-sponsored a plan to overhaul Medicare; his bill would have raised the Medicare eligibility age from 65 to 67 over time and shifted more seniors to private insurance.
 The proposal would have begun "a transition to a system dominated by private insurance plans."

 Burr opposed legislation to allow the Food and Drug Administration (FDA) to regulate the tobacco industry, which is economically important in North Carolina, and unsuccessfully tried to filibuster the Family Smoking Prevention and Tobacco Control Act of 2009.
-In 2010, he introduced the National Uniformity for Food Act, a unsuccessful piece of legislation that would have banned states from forcing manufacturers to include labels other than those required by the FDA on consumables and health and beauty products.
+In 2010, he introduced the National Uniformity for Food Act, an unsuccessful piece of legislation that would have banned states from forcing manufacturers to include labels other than those required by the FDA on consumables and health and beauty products.